zlxlty/Lenet_light/README.md

 ## Running the model
 ### Dataset
 * Creating your own dataset is really convenient.
 In `data` directory there are two directories `train` and `test`.

-  All you have to do is to categorize your picture set in different directories respectively and store them in `train`
+  All you have to do is to categorize your picture set in different directories respectively and store them in `train`.

   `Lenet.py` will use the `name` of these directories as `labels` and train them accordingly.
 It is all the same for `test` dataset.

-  `cat` and `dog` directories are just examples, you can delete them after cloning this repository
+  `cat` and `dog` directories are just examples, you can delete them after cloning this repository.
-* Pictures **must** be in `.jpg` format
+* Pictures **must** be in `.jpg` format.
-* If you are using dataset collected by yourself, the dataset are preferably renamed and resized already
+* If you are using dataset collected by yourself, the dataset are preferably renamed and resized already.

 ### Training
 #### Original Training